ahmadfajar/vue-mdbootstrap-docs/src/docs/components/avatar.md

 :::lead
-**BsAvatar** is a component which are typically used to display a user profile as a picture, icon, or short text. **BsAvatar** provides several properties for customizing its appearance such as size and roundness.
+**BsAvatar** is a component which are typically used to display a user profile as a picture, icon, or short text.
+The **BsAvatar** component provides several properties for customizing its appearance such as size and roundness.
 :::

 ## Overview

-**BsAvatar** is a lightweight component, which render inline by default, so that are vertically centered beside any adjoining plain text.
+`<bs-avatar>` is a lightweight component, which render inline by default, so that are vertically centered beside any adjoining plain text.
 It also can be used as children of other components.

 :::demo